ReemAljunaibi/stellr-help-docs/docs/dashboard/index.md

   ### 7. Profile and Sign Out

   <p class="body">
     At the bottom-left of the sidebar, you’ll see your avatar.
-Click to edit your profile or sign out.
+Click to <a href="/profile" class="text-accent-secondary underline">edit your profile</a> or sign out.
 Profile customization includes uploading your photo, name, and role.
   </p>

   <div style={{ textAlign: 'center' }}>